 puls is designed to help live music transcend boundaries, including national borders and narrow genre boundaries, to support new bands, up-and-coming talent and new trendsetters, and to act as a counterweight to the purely commercial approach – which, although important and vital for growth in the music industry, has a tendency to dominate the scene unless new, less immediately commercial music is also supported.

 The Culture Fund developed puls along with national funding bodies, national live music organisations and music export agencies, and in dialogue with promoters.
 The Fund believes that there is a fundamental need to promote greater inter-Nordic mobility in live music and to work together and coordinate more closely.

 puls aims to:

 Support for concert promoters: puls is a standalone three-year funding programme.
 The funding is for promoters as curators, as points of contact between artists and new audiences.
-In 2017, the Fund will allocate DKK 3.5 million to around 35 promoters. puls is financed by the Nordic Cultural Fund and the Nordic Council of Ministers for Culture.
+In 2017, the Fund will allocate DKK 3.5 million to around 35 promoters. puls is financed by the Nordic Cultural Fund, the Nordic Council of Ministers for Culture, The Finnish Music Foundation and The Danish Arts Foundation.
 Read more here.